OKFred/oneVegetable/README.md

     Check/Create product folders.
     Check all products and products from the folders.
     Product sorting, filtering, display as in-stock/out-of-stock.
+    Modify product pictures, subjects, keywords, price (range), MOQ, attributes, descriptions, and so on.
 - Photos:
     Check/Create/Update/Delete photo folders.
     Check all photos from the folders.
     Upload photos to the folders.
+    List photos in a sheet.
+- Order:
+    Check/Filter Trade Assurance Orders.
 - Search:
     Search for the RFQs quickly from the search bar.
 - Home: